A Small Blue Key

 The key was too small for the dozen trunks in plain view.
 It had to go to something small.
 Like a jewelry box.

 But that would be later.
-After Gregory graduates.
+After Nikolai graduates.

 Marina opened her hand and looked at the key.
 It lay in her palm like a ray of blue light.
 She touched it with the tip of her left index finger and felt the force pulse from her.
 A dozen white pinpoints of light appeared and danced in the metal, illuminating the key from the inside out.
 They shimmered and shifted, and finally aggregated in the tip of the blade.